 Here I am with Blackie in 2004, the year I retired from teaching after a forty year career that began with two years teaching in a high school in Orange, Texas.
 I went on to graduate school after those two years and spent the remainder of my career teaching in college, mostly at the University of West Georgia in Atlanta’s western exurbs.

-The photos show me speaking on campus, guesting in a graduate seminar on the American Revolution, and doing a podcast in conjunction with a Melson Society exhibit on the Kennedy assassination.
-I have been president of the Melson Society, a friends of the Ingram Library organization, for the past decade, and we have hosted one or more exhibits each year.
+The photos show me doing a podcast on President Kennedy’s assassination, speaking at an event in the Ingram Library at the University of West Georgia, and meeting with students in a graduate seminar on the American Revolution.
 When I speak, people often ask how I became a writer.
 I think I always wanted to write.
 As a kid I thought of becoming a sports reporter, but in college I discovered good books written by good historians, and around the time of my twentieth birthday I decided that I wanted to become a historian – and the rest is history.

 .